ibm-cloud-docs/account/iam-serviceid_keys.md

 ```
 {: codeblock}

-## Updating an API key for a service ID by using the cosole
+## Updating an API key for a service ID by using the console
 {: #update_service_key}
 {: ui}